🏠 Home

 Training

-Here, we go over the widely pre-training and fine-tuning methods used in GPT models.
+Here, we go over the widely used pre-training and fine-tuning methods in GPT models.
 We will also demonstrate the backward pass of the transformer model.
 Data is the first important factor in both pre-training and fine-tuning.
 Early works aim to collect high-quality data from the wild.
-They train another model to filter out low-quality ones.
-However, data is like ``fossil energy'', less and less untrained data can be found.
-More recent work explores how to use LLMs to generate data for continuous training.
+They train another model to filter out low-quality samples.
+However, data is like ``fossil fuel'': less and less fresh, untouched data can be found.
+More recent work explores how to use LLMs to generate data for continued training.

 Pretraining